Leading Blog

 THIRTY-FIVE DAYS, 14 hours, and 3 minutes.
 That’s how long it took Jason Caldwell and the crew of the American Spirit to row 3,000 miles across the Atlantic Ocean during the 2016 Talisker Whiskey Atlantic Challenge.
 They not only succeeded but set a world record.

-Success like this is a result of the teams you build and how you chose to lead them.
+Success like this is a result of the teams you build and how you choose to lead them.
 Jason Caldwell calls it Emotion-First Leadership.
 In Navigating the Impossible, Caldwell takes us through his journey to becoming an elite-rower to explain how he learned to build teams and lead them to perform in challenging conditions.

 Quit Like A Winner